Victoria's bike trails guide: The best stops and attractions

 Heritage Acres

-Step back in time with a visit to Heritage Acres, where antique trains, tractors, and hands-on exhibits promise family entertainment.
+Let's roll, to Heritage Acres, just 6-minutes away from Island View Farm, where you'll step back in time to a sprawling museum featuring antique trains, tractors, and hands-on exhibits, that promise family entertainment.
 Kids and adults alike love exploring this living museum of local history.

 Heritage Acres